 Getting more people fishing, more often

 The Victorian Government is investing $35 million to get more Victorians fishing more often, in more places.

 The Government's plan is into its second phase with a role of initiatives designed to get families involved in fishing and improve it for everyone from the casual fisher to the die-hards.

 The program ranges from restoring the Gippsland Lakes to a recreational fishing mecca, opening up boating access to central Victorian lakes, providing a clear path for families to camp on crown water frontage and much more.

 To make it easy for people to follow the rules, your fishing licence fees are reinvested into providing tools such as the Rec Fishing Guide, fish measures, plastic licences and more.

-The work of the Rec Fishing Advisory Group is also funded as part of this, to help inform decision making on projects to improve fishing.
+The work of the Rec Fishing Licence Trust Advisory Committee is also funded as part of this, to help inform decision making on projects to improve fishing.